sschmid/Entitas/README.md

 ![Entitas Visual Debug Hierarchy](Readme/VisualDebug-Hierarchy.png)

 Although entities are no GameObjects and components are no MonoBehaviours you can inspect them as if they were.
 All components of the selected entity are listed and all their fields are exposed.
 You can manipulate or remove components at runtime and even destroy the entity.
-All the default Unity drawers are supported and you can easily create your own `ICustomTypeDrawer` to draw custom objects.
-[Take a look at these example implementations](https://github.com/sschmid/Entitas-CSharp/tree/master/EntitasUnity/VisualDebugging/Assets/Scripts/Editor)
+All the default Unity drawers are supported and you can easily create your own `ITypeDrawer` to draw custom objects.
+[Take a look at these example implementations](https://github.com/sschmid/Entitas-CSharp/tree/develop/Entitas.Unity.VisualDebugging/Assets/Entitas.Unity.VisualDebugging/Editor/TypeDrawer)

 ![Entitas Visual Debug Inspector](Readme/VisualDebug-Inspector.png)